Errors-in-Variables Regression

 \[ x_i = X_i + \epsilon_i \]

-\[ y_i = Y_i + \delta_i \] We can then measure the relationship between the two variables with the following model.
+\[ y_i = Y_i + \delta_i \]

-\[ \hat Y_i = \beta_0 + \beta_1 \cdot \hat X_i \] Traditionally there are 2 null hypotheses
+\[ \hat Y_i = \beta_0 + \beta_1 \cdot \hat X_i \]

-First, the intercept is equal to zero
+First, the intercept is equal to zero:

 \[ H_0: \beta_0 = 0 \space vs. \space H_1: \beta_0 \ne 0 \]

-Second, that the slope is equal to one.
+Second, that the slope is equal to one:

 \[ H_0: \beta_1 = 1 \space vs. \space H_1: \beta_0 \ne 1 \]